 tide The term 'tide' is sometimes used to describe any variation of the sea level or the current.
 Here, we use the oceanographer's definition, which is that the tide is the astronomically forced variation of sea level and current.
 Hence, and in contrast to the non-tidal variability in the ocean, the tides are equally predictable for any period in the future (or the past), because the tidal forcing is precisely linked to the orbit and rotation of the Earth and the orbit of the moon.

 tidal prediction The most accurate way to predict the tides (currents or sea level) at a certain location is to obtain a record of the tides for a period then do what is known as a tidal analysis to determine the amplitudes and phases of all the tidal constituents, then a prediction, which is the reverse operation.
 We have used the TTide and UTide matlab software for this.
-To make a prediction for a location where no observations exist, one has to use a tidal model, such as TPXO9 or FES2014.
+To make a prediction for a location where no observations exist, one has to use a tidal model, either a global model such as TPXO9 or FES2014, or a regioanl model such as the CSIRO tidal model.
 This is because the ocean's response to the tidal forcing is very complicated, due to the complex shape of the oceans, coastal seas and continental shelves.
 Local resonances can increase the amplitude of the tides in some places, while destructive interference can reduce it elsewhere.
 These dynamics are frequency-dependent, affecting the diurnal and semi-diurnal tides differently.
 The relationship of currents to heights is also complex.
 Strong tidal currents do tend to occur in regions with high tidal sea level amplitudes, but at some distance away from where the range is greatest, and not always at the time you might expect.

 tidal constituent For most locations, the dominant tidal constituent is M2.
 This measures the amplitude of the sealevel perturbations towards the moon on one side of the earth, and away from it on the other.
 Taking the rotation of the earth and the orbit of the moon into account, this constituent has a period of 12h 25min 14.4s.
 The dominant constituent associated with the sun is called S2, and has a period of exactly 12h.
 The 50.5 minutes-per-day difference of these two periodic signals is what gives us the 28.5d spring-neap cycle of the daily tidal range (and the waxing and waning of the moon).
 There are 145 named tidal constituents, together accounting for the complex but periodic cycle of the tides.